x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-modern-hybrid-public-folders.md

 > [!NOTE]
 > Before running the script, we recommend that you first simulate the actions that the script would take in your environment by running it as described above with the `-WhatIf` switch. <br/> We also recommend that you run this script daily to synchronize your mail-enabled public folders.

+Use the steps in [Troubleshooting mail enabled public folder synchronization failures when using PowerShell script](https://docs.microsoft.com/exchange/troubleshoot/public-folders/mepf-sync-failures-script) if you see errors while running the script.

 ## Step 3: Configure Exchange Online users to access Exchange Server on-premises public folders

 The final step in this process is to configure the Exchange Online organization and to allow access to the Exchange Server public folders.